khyathiraghavi/khyathiraghavi.github.io/_pages/projects.md

 ---

 <p>Welcome to my palette of possibilities!! </p>
 <p>When I'm super peaceful.
-I love to dabbling in the vibrant art world.
+I love to dabble in the vibrant art world.
 When I am super <b>p</b>eaceful, the interplay of <b>p</b>ixels, <b>p</b>igments and <b>p</b>uropose brings me great joy.
 I invite you to witness the kaleidoscopic contours in my artistic journey.
 </p>